fhirter/Software-Engineering/ProgrammingBasicsAndAlgorithms/Slides/Slides.md

 # Einstieg

-> The Mind Is Not a Vessel That Needs Filling, But Wood That Needs Igniting -- Plutarch
+> The Mind Is Not a Vessel That Needs Filling, But Wood That Needs Igniting

+-- Plutarch

+---

+> I fear - as far as I can tell - that most undergraduate degrees in computer science these days are basically Java
+> vocational training.
+I've heard complaints from even mighty Stanford University with its illustrious faculty that
+> basically the undergraduate computer science program is little more than Java certification.

+-- Alan Kay

 ## Softwareentwickler:innen bauen Maschinen